 - Error during the cutting process made by Vinyl Room cutting studio (sound or lead-out engraving)

-and the audio sound doesn’t correspond to your needs, a new cutting or galvanic development will be proposed and will be executed without any extra additional costs.
+2° / WITH cutting errors from cutting room nor galvanic development from plant and the audio sound doesn’t correspond to your needs, a new cutting or galvanic development will be proposed and will be executed without any extra additional costs.

 DMM or LAQUER ?

 DMM is the quickest solution, looking at the galvanic process and therefore also the cheapest.
 But is also has a disadvantage, due to the fact that a DMM will be cut directly into a copper plate, the level of sound will be less than a lacquer cutting.
 When the same track is cut, DMM loses about +/- 2DB compared to the same lacquer cutting.